tuomount/Open-Realms-of-Stars/README.md

 with following command ``java -jar Open-Realm-of-Stars-?.?.?.jar``.
 Note that the question marks need to correspond to the correct build version.

-Git project also contains an Eclipse project which should automatically compile it.
-All java files under src folder needs to be compiled.
-Even when compiling Eclipse run first maven command (``mvn install``) to fetch all the dependencies.

 ## Warning about using non stable version
 Compiling non-stable releases is not recommended.
 Non-stable versions of Open Realm of Stars may contain game breaking bugs that make the game unplayable.